What is a payment aggregator and how does it work? What is a payment aggregator example? Too many questions, one answer- This guide!

 A suitable payment aggregator can help you onboard as a merchant in a matter of days.
 While the KYC and verification procedures are digitized, creating a sub-merchant account requires time.

 Payment aggregators ensure the prevention and detection of fraud through adequate data security infrastructures.
-Moreover, they follow information security policies and mitigate possible risks for the security of their payment systems.
+Moreover, they follow information security policies and mitigate possible risks to the security of their payment systems.

 In case of any cybersecurity breaches, PAs report the incident to DPSS and CERT-In (Indian Computer Emergency Response Team).
 Internally, they establish a procedure for handling and following up on these incidents.